KnipTang/FlappyBird-Genetic_Algorithm/README.md

 # Flappy Bird - Genetic Algorithm
+## Introduction
 For my research project, I tried to create a genetic algorithm that could perfectly play the mobile game Flappy Bird.
 I used Unity to recreate Flappy Bird and the implementation of the algorithm.

 ![](https://github.com/Howest-DAE-GD/gpp-researchtopic-KnipTang/blob/main/GIF.gif)

-## Flappy Bird
+### Flappy Bird

-Flappy Bird is a fairly simple game where the player controls a bird by flapping resulting in the bird moving up or not flapping resulting in the bird moving down.
+Flappy Bird is a fairly simple game where the player controls a bird by flapping.
+Flapping results in the bird moving up and not flapping leads to the bird moving down.
 The bird needs to pass between holes of the incoming pipes.
-Passing between a pipe will result in the player's score being increased by one.
-Colliding between the bird and the ground, roof or one of the pipes will result in ending the game.
+By passing between a pipe, the player's score will increase by one.
+Colliding between the bird and the ground, roof or one of the pipes will lead to the game ending.
-## Genetic Algorithm
+### Genetic Algorithm
 A genetic algorithm tries to mimic the evolution theory through the process of natural selection, crossover and mutation.
 Every new generation gets better by learning from the best individuals of the past generations.
 This process keeps getting repeated until a solution is found.
 ## Implementation